open-policy-agent/opa/docs/content/philosophy.md

 Data loaded asynchronously into OPA is cached in-memory so that it can be read efficiently during policy evaluation.
-Similarly, policies are also cached in-memory to ensure high-performance and and high-availability.
+Similarly, policies are also cached in-memory to ensure high-performance and high-availability.
 Data _pulled_ synchronously can also be cached in-memory.
 For more information on loading external data into OPA, including tradeoffs, see the [External Data](../external-data) page.